Andy Mossack swaps his usual luxury hotel for a new Bailey Advance 74-2 motorhome as he goes touring Brittany by motorhome.

-The following morning, after devouring oven fresh pain au chocolat, we headed out for another boating experience but this time on the gentle waterways of the Grande Brière.
+Our touring Brittany by Motorhome continued the following morning, after devouring oven-fresh pain au chocolat, we headed out for another boating experience but this time on the gentle waterways of the Grande Brière.
 Alain Leveque, a man who has lived here all his life provides tours on along the waterways of the Brière in his custom-made chaland a traditional flat-bottomed boat.

 Today, La Baule remains a high-end resort with the luxury Lucien Barrière Group owning substantial properties here.
 There is a timeless elegance about the place and there surely can’t be a better example of this than an indulgent lunch in the gardens of the beautiful Castel Marie Louise hotel just a stone’s throw from that famous beach.
 The hotel together with its two sister properties, L’Hermitage and The Royale form a luxury triumvirate that personifies La Baule.

-After five days on the road, I reckon I could cast myself as an almost seasoned camper.
+After five days on the road touring Brittany by motorhome, I reckon I could cast myself as an almost seasoned camper.
 Our Bailey motorhome proved to be a real multi-tasker.
 A constant companion, a reliable friend, a cosy home and a proper road warrior.
 I swear I had a tear in my eye when we parted company.

 Until the next time my friend.

-Tell me more about touring Southern Brittany by Motorhome
+Tell me more about touring Brittany by Motorhome

 Alain Leveque tours of the waterways of the Grande Brière T: +33 (0) 6 48 0747 33 E: email@example.com